etoileboots/tbilisi_biking/ReadMe.md

 3. data_abstraction
 4. data_analysis

-For a look into the tried, and ultimately removed parts of this project (such as ML classification of transit deserts, look at **failed_experements**.
+For a look into the tried, and ultimately removed parts of this project (such as ML classification of transit deserts, look at **failed_experiments**.

 The documentation of Mashiko's project can be seen under the **bike_modeling** folder.